This post may contain affiliate links. See my disclosure policy.

 - Avoid overcooking.
 Microwaves differ based on the make and model.
 I’ve usually been able to microwave my cakes for 50 seconds to 1 minute, but you may have to microwave yours for longer.
 If it’s not cooked after 50 seconds, continue microwaving in 20-second intervals until it’s done.

 - Add more milk.
-If the cake batter appears too thick, add a little more milk until you have a smooth, cohesive cake batter.
+If the cake batter appears too thick, add more milk until you have a smooth, cohesive cake batter.

 - Add more lemon flavor.
-If you’re like me and really love that tart, lemony flavor, you can add a little extra lemon extract or fresh lemon zest.
+If you like me and love that tart, lemony flavor, you can add a little extra lemon extract or fresh lemon zest.
 On the other hand, if you’re only after a little tang, use slightly less extract.

 - Swap the lemon.
-While I love lemon cake, I’ve also experimented with using orange extract, and I have to say it turned out really good!
+While I love lemon cake, I’ve also experimented with using orange extract, and I have to say it turned out well!

 Frequently asked questions

-The main cause of a rubbery mug cake is that it is overcooked.
+The main cause of a rubbery mug cake is overcooking.
 Since it cooks in under a minute, even an additional 20 seconds can make a big difference.
 Try microwaving the cake for 40 seconds, then continuing in 15-second intervals until a toothpick inserted comes out clean.

 - Almond flour mug cake